senzil/flutter_recaptcha_v2/README.md

 **if you have setted your own domain, specify the domain used**

-To show the Cancel Button with the captcha controller set the boolean to `true`:
+- To show the Cancel Button with the captcha controller set the boolean to `true`:
 ```dart
 visibleCancelBottom: true
 ```

  **otherwise it won't appear**

-Set the Text for the Cancel buttom or leave it by default:
+- Set the Text for the Cancel buttom or leave it by default:
 ```dart
 textCancelButtom: "CANCEL CAPTCHA"
 ```

+### Example

 ```dart
 RecaptchaV2Controller recaptchaV2Controller = RecaptchaV2Controller();